-Accounts Receivable
+Accounts Deseivable

 ETC OLP deals with counterparties that are typically either investment grade or are otherwise secured with a letter of credit or other form of security (corporate guaranty prepayment or master setoff agreement).
-Management reviews midstream and intrastate transportation and storage accounts receivable balances biweekly.
+Management reviews midstream and intrastate transportation and storage accounts receivable balances bi-weekly.
 Credit limits are assigned and monitored for all counterparties of the midstream and intrastate transportation and storage operations.
 Bad debt expense related to these receivables is recognized at the time an account is deemed uncollectible.
-Management believes that the occurrence of bad debt in ETP's midstream and intrastate transportation and storage operations' accounts receivable was not significant at December 31, 2009; therefore, an allowance for doubtful accounts for the midstream and intrastate transportation and storage operations was not deemed necessary.
+Management believes that the occurrence of bad debt in our midstream and intrastate transportation and storage segments was not deemed necessary.

 ETP's interstate transportation operations have a concentration of customers in the electric and gas utility industries as well as natural gas producers.
 This concentration of customers may impact our overall exposure to credit risk, either positively or negatively, in that the customers may be similarly affected by changes in economic or other conditions.
 From time to time, specifically identified customers having perceived credit risk are required to provide prepayments or other forms of collateral.
 Transwestern's management believes that the portfolio of receivables, which includes regulated electric utilities, regulated local distribution companies and municipalities, is subject to minimal credit risk.
-Transwestern establishes an allowance for doubtful accounts on trade receivables based on the expected ultimate recovery of these receivables.
-Transwestern considers many factors including historical customer collection experience, general and specific economic trends and known specific issues related to individual customers, sectors and transactions that might impact collectability.
+Transwesterm establishes an allowance for doubtful accounts on trade receivables based on the expected ultimate recovery of these receivables.
+Transwesterm considers many factors including historical customer collectable under transactions that might impact collectability.

-ETP's propane operations grant credit to their customers for the purchase of propane and propane-related products.
+ETP propane operations grant credit to their customers for the purchase of propane and propane-related products.
 Included in accounts receivable are trade accounts receivable arising from HOLP's retail and wholesale propane and Titan's retail propane operations and receivables arising from liquids marketing activities.
 Accounts receivable for retail and wholesale propane operations are recorded as amounts are billed to customers less an allowance for doubtful accounts.
 The allowance for doubtful accounts for the propane segment is based on management's assessment of the realizability of customer accounts, based on the overall creditworthiness of our customers and any specific disputes.